Syed ArhamSyed Arham(Author)

 Clock Solitaire

-This game took me several tries to understand.
-Arranging cards while keeping the clock patterns in mind is incredibly difficult.
-With a 7.6% chance to win, the intimidating layout is enough to scare players, especially the newbies.
-Players need both patience and strategic thinking in order to succeed in this game.
+This game took me several tries to master.
+Arranging cards while keeping the clock patterns in mind can be difficult.
+That said, the game’s difficulty lies in its win rate rather than its gameplay.
+With a 7.6% chance of winning, this variant can scare off players, especially beginners.
+One needs lots of patience to succeed in this game.

 Tips to Win

-• Unlike other games, which can be won due to strategic planning, this game mostly relies on luck.
-So, good luck!
+• Unlike other Solitaire games, which can be won with strategic planning, Clock relies on luck.

 Baker’s Dozen Solitaire